Accused Mumbai attack mastermind freed from house arrest

 But he has repeatedly denied involvement in the Mumbai killings or support for terrorist activities.

-In late November nine years ago, gunmen went on a three-day rampage in the Indian city, using automatic weapons and grenades to strike hotels, cafes, a railway station and a movie theater.
+In late November nine years ago, gunmen went on a three-day rampage in the Indian city, using automatic weapons and grenades to strike hotels, a cafe, a railway station, a movie theater, a hospital and a Jewish center.
 The violence resulted in at least 164 deaths.

 Under house arrest since January

-Note: This story has been updated to reflect the full list of targets in the 2008 Mumbai attacks.